-Below are the topics for the three issues from Volume 1:
+Below are the topics for previously published issues of JCS.

 The doctrine of the church and sacraments has habitually been marginalized among evangelicals, a sort of theological afterthought.
 COVID-19 lockdowns of 2020 and their ongoing effects have further revealed the widespread weaknesses in ecclesiology across a spectrum of Christian churches and denominations.